 Nevada is committed to maximizing continuity of coverage for beneficiaries through the course of the continuous enrollment condition unwinding period.
 A key goal is to keep the unwinding process as simple as possible.
-When the continuous coverage condition expires, CMS guidance provides that states will generally have up to 14 months to return to normal eligibility and enrollment operations.
-This means Nevada has a total of 14 months to initiate and complete renewals for nearly all of Nevada's beneficiaries.
-Nevada has opted to begin the 12-month unwinding period the month after the CAA, 2023 continuous enrollment condition ends (option C).
+When the continuous coverage condition expired (March 31, 2023), CMS guidance to states was that they could have up to 14 months to return to normal eligibility and enrollment operations.
+This meant that Nevada had a total of 14 months to initiate and complete renewals for nearly all of Nevada's beneficiaries.
+Nevada had opted to begin the 12-month unwinding period the month after the CAA, 2023 continuous enrollment condition ended (option C), April 1, 2023.
 These recommendations and graph were issued by CMS.
+Due to noncompliance issue in accordance with 42 C.F.R. § 435.916(a)(2) and 457.343, the timeline has changed.
+The Unwinding period has been extended through September 2024 previously set to end June 2024.